Finishing the web application with Sequent

 end

-So in order to provide proper feedback to the user we need to handle this error in Sinatra and display the error messages at the correct fields.
+In order to provide proper feedback to the user, we need to handle this error in Sinatra and display the error messages at the correct fields.

 <html>